Charank18/Charank18/README.md

 Currently, I'm a Software Engineer Intern at Annam AI and a Student Research Intern at IIT Ropar and AIISC, University of South Carolina, working on AI-driven tools, multi-agent systems, and meta-heuristic algorithms for NP-Hard problems.

-🌟 Fun Fact: I scored in the top 0.1% in the NPTEL Cloud Computing course among 30,000+ participants!
+🌟 I scored in the top 0.1% in the NPTEL Cloud Computing course among 30,000+ participants!
 ---

 ## 🌐 Socials